dansteen/constellation/README.md

     depends_on:
       - api.migrate.tmp
 ```
-This will spin up a postrgres db, and then run migration scripts against it.
-Constellation will look for an exit code of `0` from the migration scripts, and if found, will treat that as a sucessful run and will move on to the next container.
+This will spin up a postgres db, and then run migration scripts against it.
+Constellation will look for an exit code of `0` from the migration scripts, and if found, will treat that as a successful run and will move on to the next container.
 Any other exit will result in a failure, and taking longer than 300 seconds will also result in a failure.
 Note that we chain our container dependencies so that startup will be in order db.local --> api.migrate.tmp --> api.app.local.
-You may use arbitrarily complex dependnecy relationships, however, dependency loops will result in an error.
+You may use arbitrarily complex dependency relationships, however, dependency loops will result in an error.

 ## Monitoring log files for state_conditions
 It is also possible to monitor log files for regex, and use the results in state conditions: